cssgunc/carolinacupboard-inventory/README.md

 This file configures the node app.
 It defines the main file, the dependencies, and npm run arguments.

-### `whiteboard.jpg, whiteboard2electricboogaloo.jpg`

-These are images drawn during the planning phase of the project and should be deleted.

 ### `openshift`

 This is meant for configuration of the Openshift platform which is used by Carolina CloudApps.
 Please do not change files in this folder unless you know what you're doing.